rarecircles/backend-challenge-go/Challenge_README.md

 - The project runs on Ubuntu 20.04 with Golang version 1.18.
 - JSONL files are considered as a valid input.
 But the code can be extended to other input formats.
-- Eth rpc request can not run multi-threading.
 - Eth rpc server capable of providing token information

 ## Go installation